 This site launched on November 28, 2014.
 It was Record Store Day and I had some time to kill after picking up some new albums at Dearborn Music.

 I'm too frugal to buy one of those uber expensive turntables, but music has always been, like it is for so many, one of my greatest passions.
 If you truly love music, it is far more than sound, but a feeling.
-It can inspire energy, calmness, tranquility, reflection, activism, sensuality and memories - a memory from high school, a relationship, a special person, or a special place.
+It can inspire energy, calmness, tranquility, reflection, activism, sensuality - a memory from high school, a relationship, a special person, a special place.

 My taste in music was moderately diverse in the 80s.
 Among my first and most vivid memories from this period was sitting in front of my all-in-one stereo system every night listening to a Detroit DJ and radio personality legend, The Electrifying Mojo.
 There's a host of web sites where you can read about Mojo, but basically he was a very creative, maverick, trend-setting DJ and radio personality who was very popular in the Detroit, Southeast Michigan and Ohio, and the Canadian border area from 1977 through the mid-1980s.
 He was very special, never followed convention, and did what I've always appreciated - introduced people who love music to new and good music they may never have otherwise heard.
 He put on a show and was about the music and not what just was popular, but what he thought was good.
 He knew good music and didn't care about race or genres.
 He introduced traditionally black music to white audiences and traditionally white music to black audiences.
 He introduced me to funk and artist battles.
-And by funk, I mean the early electro-boogie, hip-hop funk - Whodini, Twilight 22, Afrika Bambaataa and Soul Sonic Force’s "Planet Rock", Ice-T's Reckless, Run DMC, etc. If you want to read a more complete description of The Electrifying Mojo, I've written more about him, his show, and influence on Detroit and music here
+And by funk, I mean the early electro-boogie, hip-hop funk - Whodini, Twilight 22, Afrika Bambaataa and Soul Sonic Force’s "Planet Rock, Ice-T's Reckless, Run DMC, etc. If you want to read a more complete description of The Electrifying Mojo, I've written more about him, his show, and influence on Detroit and music here

 I also enjoyed popular pop and new wave music from the 1980s: Michael Jackson, Madonna, Whitney Houston, Expose, Taylor Dayne, Jermaine Stewart, Hall & Oates, Depeche Mode, Duran Duran, Devo, A Flock of Seagulls, Men at Work, Tears for Fears, Ah-ha, Gloria Estefan, Frankie Goes to Hollywood, the forever timeless and classic Holding back the Years by Simply Red, Phil Collins (I Don't Care Anymore), etc. I remember slow dancing to Careless Whisper by Wham at a high school prom.
-I recall owning a pair of parachute pants.
-Those of us in metro Detroit still get to enjoy all these songs live via the popular local band, the Mega-80s that play frequently at festivals and the Magic Bag in Ferndale.
+I owned a pair of parachute pants ;-) Those of us in metro Detroit still get to enjoy all these songs live via the popular local band, the Mega-80s that play frequently at festivals and the Magic Bag in Ferndale.

 Growing up in the late '70s and '80s and having very diverse taste in music, I loved breakdancing and Soul Train.
-It's enjoyably nostalgic to watch the videos out there on this.

 The 1980s ended for me really getting into hard rock, hair bands, and classic rock, most notably Ozzy and Black Sabbath, Metallica (only the old stuff - no Black album or after), Zepplin, AC/DC, Van Halen, Judas Priest, Dio, Whitesnake (Still of the Night, Crying in the Rain), Motley Crue, The Scorpions (Still Loving You), Def Leppard (Pyromania), Cinderella, Dokken, Ratt, Rush, (Subdivisions, Tom Sawyer), James Marshall "Jimi" Hendrix, Foghat (Fool for the City), and Bad Company (Bad Company).